eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 }
 ```

-Lastly, for groups we extract the 'grouped' value and evalute it.
+Lastly, for groups we extract the 'grouped' value and evaluate it.

 ```ts
 if(isGroup(e)) {